 Bill Would Require State to Make Assistance Information Available in Other Languages

-(TRENTON) – Legislation sponsored by Assembly Democrats Valerie Vainieri Huttle and Pamela R. Lampitt to ensure all New Jersey residents have access to documents concerning services and support for persons with developmental disabilities was released last week by an Assembly panel.
+(TRENTON) – The General Assembly on Thursday passed legislation sponsored by Assembly Democrats Valerie Vainieri Huttle, Pamela R. Lampitt and Daniel R. Benson to ensure all New Jersey residents have access to documents concerning services and support for persons with developmental disabilities.

 The bill (A-3480) requires the Children and Families and Human Services commissioners to make all forms, materials and information on services and supports for persons with developmental disabilities available in English and any other language that is the primary language of at least 10 percent of the residents within an election district in this state.

 “This is common sense,” said Lampitt (D-Camden/Burlington).
 “We want to ensure all persons with developmental disabilities get the services they need, and this is one way to ensure that this information is available to all our residents and families.”

 One of our most invaluable attributes as a state is our diversity,” said Benson (D-Mercer, Middlesex).
 “This measure will help ensure all New Jerseyans can access the support and services they need to improve their quality of life.”